trevortomesh/deep-stash/README.md

 ## 🤖 Note

-This project was built using **vibe coding** — describing what I wanted to an AI assistant and refining the result through fast iterations.
-No line-by-line plan — just vibes and necessity.
+This tool was created using **vibe coding** — describing what I wanted to an AI assistant, refining the results through iteration.
+No detailed plan — just intuition, adaptation, and execution.

 ---